MediaArea/MediaConch_SourceCode/README.md

 # Funding and Licensing

 This project has received funding from PREFORMA, co-funded by the European Commission under its FP7-ICT Programme.
-All software and source code developed by MediaArea during the PREFORMA project will be provided under the following two open source licenses: GNU General Public License 3.0 (GPLv3 or later), Mozilla Public License (MPLv2 or later).
+All software and source code developed by MediaArea during the PREFORMA project will be provided under the BSD-2-Clause License.

-All open source digital assets for the software developed by MediaArea during the PREFORMA project will be made available under the open access license: Creative Commons license attribution – Sharealike 4.0 International (CC BY-SA v4.0).
+All open source digital assets for the software developed by MediaArea during the PREFORMA project will be made available under the open access license: Creative Commons license attribution 4.0 International (CC BY v4.0).
 All assets will exist in open file formats within an open platform (an open standard as defined in the European Interoperability Framework for Pan-European eGovernment Service (version 1.0 2004)).

 # How to build MediaConch